 - 2 tablespoons of dill finely chopped

-- Peel the cucumber and grate it on top of a towel.
-Use the towel to strain the grated cucumber and remove any excess water
+- Peel the cucumber and grate it inside a tea towel.
+Use the towel to strain the grated cucumber and remove any excess water.

-- Leave to rest for 5-10 minutes before serving to let the flavors meld
+- Leave the tzatziki to rest for 5-10 minutes before serving to let the flavors blend.

-You could substitute greek yogurt with an alternative one like coconut milk yogurt for a dairy free / vegan version.
+You could substitute Greek yogurt with an alternative one like coconut milk yogurt for a dairy free or vegan version of the tzatziki sauce.

 Nutrition Info (per serving)